Pringlez/OOP-Java-Project/README.md

 API Usage
 ---------
-You can also directly interact with the classes to generate a wordcloud image.
+You can also directly interact with the classes to generate a word cloud image.

 ### ParseFile / ParseURL Class Parameters
-*The first argument is the path to the word ignore file, I've included the 'stopwords.txt' as a sample file.
+* The first argument is the path to the word ignore file, I've included the 'stopwords.txt' as a sample file.
-*The second argument allows you to specify the output file name of the generated word cloud image.
+* The second argument allows you to specify the output file name of the generated word cloud image.

 #### Example
 ```